HDesoukey/30-day-nodejs-growing-project-challenge-/README.md

 ---

 ## 🎯 Goal
-Learn how backend applications handle and *store* secrets and encrypted data in real projects, so I become fluent at (1) building secure systems and (2) recognising weak designs during *authorized* security testing later.
+Learn how backend applications handle and *store* secrets and encrypted data in real projects, so I become fluent at
+1. building secure systems
+2. recognising weak designs during *authorized* security testing later.

 This challenge is about **understanding developer-side encryption patterns** (what devs usually implement), common mistakes, and secure alternatives — not about exploiting others.
 The aim is to improve both development skills and the ability to assess systems safely and ethically.